Sushil0725/mkeducare/README.md

 # mkeducare
-The project of a educational institute with computer based test with mcqs exams and process the result. this is the check call.
+The project of a educational institute with computer based test with mcqs exams and process the result. <br>
+this is the check call.<br><br>
+# Documentation of our project